SKaranjaN/SKaranjaN/README.md

 I'm a software engineer with a love for backend web development.
-I'm currently working with React and Flask a Python framework to create easy-to-use and beautiful web apps.
+I'm currently working with Django a Python framework to create easy-to-use and beautiful web apps.

 <table>
   <tr>